colinkahn/resume/colin-kahn-resume.md

 #### Senior Backend Software Developer

 Mobot gives customers confidence in their mobile software releases by testing on real devices using robots.
-I work on their Clojure backend and ClojureScript frontend used by QA operators to run tests as well as display reports to customers.
+I worked on their Clojure backend and ClojureScript frontend used by QA operators to run tests as well as display reports to customers.

-Responsibilities include:
+Responsibilities included:

+- Full stack development on their web platform, which is used by operators to run test plans and by customers to view reports
+    - Technologies used: Clojure(Script), Postgres
+- Worked on the Mobot Live platform, similar to BrowserStack but for remotely testing physical phones using a robot
+- Utilized OpenAI to rewrite operator comments for customer reports
+- Added Jira ticketing integration and comment publishing
 - Extended OAuth2 login implementation to support Microsoft accounts
 - Developed a back-testing framework to exercise image assessment changes
     - Technologies used: Clojure, Python, Docker, Google Cloud Run
-- Customer facing charting for test run reports
-    - Technologies used: ClojureScript, Reagent, Re-Frame, Oz (vega)
-- Proof of concept for updating and viewing changes to their test plans
-    - Backwards compatible implementation
-    - Generative testing creating successive versions, checking their validity
-    - Technologies used: Clojure, Reitit, Ring, Postgres, HugSQL, clojure.test.check

 ### Parkside Securities - May 2019 to April 2022